multi-coop/datami-documentation-content/texts/en/software/roadmap-poc.md

 ... and just for a POC, [that would be greaaaaat... mmm'kay ?](https://www.youtube.com/watch?v=JFRa7Ovym8s&ab_channel=IAJSTU)

 **Work in progress... the end is near (or help us by contributing) :)**

----

-## Minimum Viable Product, or MVP (september 2022)

-...
-We got some surprises for automn 2022 ...
-Suspense ...